boku-wa-abhi/ai-news-tweeter/TINYURL_SETUP.md

 ## Fallback Behavior

-If no TinyURL API token is provided:
+If no TinyURL API key is provided:
 1. The application will log a warning
 2. It will automatically fall back to the free TinyURL endpoint
 3. URL shortening will still work, but with limitations